jomaldon/tips/BashCommands.md

 **comando1 | comando2**	= tubería envía el resultado de un comando1 a otro
 **;** = Separa dos comandos, como si fuesen independientes

+!$ gets the last element of the previous command line argument.
+!^ gets you the first one
+!:3 gets you the third one
+!* gets you all of em
+!! gets you the entire last command.
+Useful if you forgot to use sudo !:1-2 gets you all but the last of 3 arguments

+#### Si ejecutas un comando con "argumentos" y deseas ejecutar otro comando usando los mismos argumentos
+!^      first argument
+!$      last argument
+!*      all arguments
+!:2     second argument
+!:2-3   second to third arguments
+!:2-$   second to last arguments
+!:2*    second to last arguments
+!:2-    second to next to last arguments
+!:0     the command
+!!      repeat the previous line

+ejemplos:

+    mkdir carpeta1 carpeta2 carpeta3 #primer comando
+    !!      # repetirá el comando anterior
+    cd !$   # entrará en carpeta3
+    cd !^   # entrará en carpeta1
+    cd !:2  # entrará en carpeta2
+    !!      # repetirá el comando anterior
+    !:0     # carpeta5 # ejecutará "mkdir carpeta5"

 ## Comandos útiles de sistema